JayJ20000/Library/README.md

         save_books(): Saves the books in the library to a file. display_books(): Displays all books in the library.

-How to compile and run
+How to compile and run:
     Run "make"
     Then run the executable with "./library"

-Challenges
+Challenges:
     The main problem was getting it to run.
 The makefile was not making an executable so the program can be ran.
     Dealing with the attributes of the books when adding or deleting a book from a file Designing the main menu in the main file to be readable and working.
 Ran into many problems with getting the files to be read and printed out correctly